 usethis::use_r("acs")

-The package::function() syntax makes it possible to use the function without loading the package.
-This function should create a file called acs.R in the R directory with the name you give it as an argument.
-The name of the file itself doesn’t really matter, but choosing something that gives an indication of the functions within it is good practice.
+The package::function() syntax allows you to use a function without loading the associated package.
+The use_r() function should create a file in the R directory with the argument name you provide—in this case, the file is called acs.R.
+The name itself doesn’t really matter, but it’s a good practice to choose something that gives an indication of the functions the file contains.
 Now you can open the file and add code to it.
 Copy the get_acs_race_ethnicity() function to the package.

 Checking the Package with devtools

-We need to change the get_acs_race_ethnicity() in a few ways to make it work in a package.
-The easiest way to figure out what changes we need to make is to use built-in tools to check that our package is built correctly.
+You need to change the get_acs_race_ethnicity() function in a few ways to make it work in a package.
+The easiest way to figure out what changes you need to make is to use built-in tools to check that your package is built correctly.
 Run the function devtools::check() in the console to perform what is known as an R CMD check, which makes sure that others can install your package on their system.
-Running an R CMD check on the dk package gives us a long message.
-The last part is the most important:
+Running R CMD check on the dk package outputs this long message:

 ── R CMD check results ─────────────── dk ────